yawen32/data-512-a2/README.md

 ![hcds-a2-1](https://user-images.githubusercontent.com/26759376/32299402-b7d1ff3e-bf12-11e7-8ce3-cfce8995bf0e.PNG)

 Check Jupyter Notebook file `hcds-a2-bias.ipynb` to see how to use this API.
+The values of article quality predictions are saved in both txt and CSV file.
+Please check this repository to find these files.

 ## Final data file description